-- Click the Apple icon in the menu bar and choose About This Mac.
+- Click the Apple menu and choose About This Mac.

-- Click on Storage Tab, wait for a moment, and you'll see the storage bar has been divided into several parts.
+- Click on Storage Tab, wait for a few second.
+You'll see a colored storage bar.

-How to Free up Storage Space on Mac
+8 Best Ways to Free up Space on Mac

-Store in iCloud: the feature allows you to store your photos, movies, and files in iCloud.
+Store in iCloud: This feature allows you to store your photos, movies, and files in iCloud.
 Just keep the necessary files on your Mac.

-Optimize Storage: click the Optimize button to turn on this function, and your Mac will automatically remove the movies and TV shows you have watched to the Trash if your storage is full.
+Optimize Storage: Click the Optimize button to turn on this function, and your Mac will automatically remove the movies and TV shows you have already watched and send them to the Trash when storage is needed.

 Empty Trash Automatically: Once you turn it on, the items that have been in the Trash for over 30 days will be removed automatically.

-Reduce Clutter: By clicking the "View Files" button, you can sort all the files on your Mac and delete the ones you no longer need.
+Reduce Clutter: By clicking the Review Files button, you can sort all the files on your Mac and delete the ones you no longer need.

 3. Uninstall Apps You Don't Use